|

 -

-Temporarily disable requests for practice closure periods
+Temporarily disable requests during practice closure periods.

-Under the Advanced settings, you can:
+Under Advanced settings, you can:

 -